MeisterTi/crew-and-chaos/Contributing.md

 - Artists (2D/3D assets for boat, sails, environment)
 - Playtesters and chaos fans

-Even if you're new to Unity or game dev 鈥� you're welcome here.
+Even if you're new to Unity or game dev you're welcome here.

 ---